 Androgenic alopecia leads to reduction of the hair follicle size, and in some instances has been linked to follicle death.
 However in recent studies, thinning hair follicles during androgenic alopecia still produce hair, known as “vellus hair” – a very thin, often transparent hair that is prevalent in prepuberty and which develops into fully fledged hair upon reaching puberty in men and women.
 As long as hair follicles grow some hair – it isn’t dead and therefore hair growth can be improved and hair loss reversed.

-Fundamental importance of blood flow
+Fundamental importance of scalp blood flow during menopause

 What united most common treatments of androgenic alopecia, be it minoxidil, derma rolling or botulinum toxin – they all impact blood flow.
 So much so, minoxidil has first been discovered as an antihypertensive – blood-pressure lowering – agent, since it causes vasodilation – a widening of blood vessels.
 This, in turn, improves blood flow to scalp and helps hair growth.